ppy/osu-wiki/wiki/Glossary/en.md

 ### Break

-A break is when a section of a beatmap has no objects.
+A term used when a section of a beatmap has no objects.
 During this time, the drain in the life bar is temporarily halted.
 Breaks usually allow the player to rest their arm for a short while and reposition their input device.

 Depending on the settings, when a break is initiated, letterboxes (the black horizontal bars on the top and bottom off the screen) may appear.
 In addition to this, a passing or failing graphic and sound will appear and play to indicate if the player is doing well or not, if there is enough time.